• 12 Neglinnaya Street, Moscow, 107016 Russia

 Financial stability is the resilience of the financial system to shocks and its smooth and effective operation.

-As in most countries in the world, financial stability in Russia is ensured by the central bank.
-This function is envisaged by Article 3 of the Federal Law ‘On the Central Bank of the Russian Federation (Bank of Russia)’.
+As in most countries, financial stability in Russia is ensured by the central bank.
+This function is set forth in Article 3 of Federal Law No. 86-FZ, dated 10 July 2022, ‘On the Central Bank of the Russian Federation (Bank of Russia)’.

-The Bank of Russia carries out regular monitoring of systemic risks (of financial institutions, financial market infrastructures, development institutes, and shadow banking) and assesses the stability of financial system organisations, including through stress testing.
+The Bank of Russia carries out regular monitoring of systemic risks (of financial institutions, financial market infrastructures, major non-financial companies, development institutions, and the shadow banking system) and assesses the stability of financial system entities, including through stress testing.
+Furthermore, to identify and monitor financial stability vulnerabilities, the Bank of Russia uses a panel of systemic risk indicators including a number of predictive measures, which signal risk accumulation in advance.

-The Bank of Russia releases the Financial Stability Review twice a year (in May and November) describing the vulnerabilities of the financial system, analysing potential shocks, and assessing financial institutions’ resilience to these shocks.
+The Bank of Russia publishes the Financial Stability Review twice a year and the Financial Market Risks Review every month (except January).
+These materials describe the vulnerabilities of the financial system, analyse potential shocks, and assess financial institutions’ resilience to these vulnerabilities and shocks.

 Department responsible for publication: Financial Stability Department